sfatkhutdinov/cs2_rl_agent/analysis_log/main.md

 -->

-*Last updated: March 13, 2025 14:12 - Enhanced meta prompt to enforce updating the last updated date*
+*Last updated: March 13, 2025 18:28 - Added Bridge Protocol Optimization documentation and updated links*

 ## Overview
 This directory contains a comprehensive analysis of the CS2 reinforcement learning agent codebase, organized by component type.
 This main file serves as an index to navigate the detailed analyses in subdirectories.